-• Any school outing which is organised by staff must be assessed for the level of risk before the outing is undertaken.
+- Any school outing which is organised by staff must be assessed for the level of risk before the outing is undertaken.
 Ideally, and where practicable, all venues should be visited before the pupils are taken there so that staff can familiarise themselves and make a proper assessment of its suitability, bearing in mind such factors as the age of the pupils, the size of the group, and the suitability of the facilities.
-A written assessment of the risks is then filed with the paper work for the trip submitted to the Head.

-- Any outing which involves being out of school overnight or a visit outside the UK requires a risk assessment approved first by the Head and then by the Chair of the Governors' Education and Pastoral Care Committee. - Many venues will have their own risk assessments, obtainable either from their website or on request.
-It is essential, however, that the group leader ensures that any pre-written assessment is adapted and made suitable for his or her trip, if necessary. - If the member of staff compiling the risk assessment has any queries, he or she should ask the Head or the School Safety Officer (the Finance Director) for advice. - The completed risk assessment should be used to try to ensure that emergency plans are in place in case of events such as injury, illness, disciplinary incidents, pupils going missing, pupils making disclosures of abuse. - The leader must ensure that all pupils are properly prepared for any trip out of school.
-A First Aid kit will normally be taken, as well as any EpiPens or inhalers which might be required by pupils on the trip in question. - The Senior School Nurse will accompany any concert tour involving more than a few pupils, leaving the School Nurse on duty, should the tour be in term time. - All transport arrangements must be planned in advance. - Travel insurance cover must be confirmed by the Finance Director for all overseas school visits. - All trips must have received authorisation, in the shape of the signed risk assessment form, from the Head, or in his absence from another member of the Leadership Team, before departing from the School. - The safety of the party, and especially of the pupils, is of paramount importance.
+A written assessment of the risks is then filed with the paper work for the trip submitted to the Head. - Any outing which involves being out of school overnight or a visit outside the UK requires a risk assessment approved first by the Head and then by the Chair of the Governors' Education and Pastoral Care Committee. - Many venues will have their own risk assessments, obtainable either from their website or on request.
+It is essential, however, that the group leader ensures that any pre-written assessment is adapted and made suitable for his or her trip, if necessary. - If the member of staff compiling the risk assessment has any queries, he or she should ask the Head or the Compliance Officer for advice. - The completed risk assessment should be used to try to ensure that emergency plans are in place in case of events such as injury, illness, disciplinary incidents, pupils going missing, pupils making disclosures of abuse. - The leader must ensure that all pupils are properly prepared for any trip out of school.
+A First Aid kit will normally be taken, as well as any EpiPens or inhalers which might be required by pupils on the trip in question. - All transport arrangements must be planned in advance. - Travel insurance cover must be confirmed by the Bursar for all overseas school visits. - All trips must have received authorisation, in the shape of the signed risk assessment form, from the Head, or in her absence from another member of the Leadership Team, before departing from the School. - The safety of the party, and especially of the pupils, is of paramount importance.
 During the activity the party leader must take whatever steps are necessary to ensure that safety.